andrei-tarnauceanu/interviews/README.md

 Investigate the system to uncover what the problem(s) might be.
 Be prepared to discuss what you find.

-(interviewees: set up the system with interview/devops recipe)
+(interviewers: set up the system with interview/devops recipe)

 Two Lists